atian25/generator-install/README.md

   - {String} remote url of config file, such as a github raw url
   - {String} local path of config file

-- package : install target
+- pkg : install target
-  - will use as `npm install package`
+  - will use as `npm install pkg`
   - support `npm register name` / `folder path` / `git url` / `github short name`, see also `npm install` docs.
   - provide this will skip ask user to choose from config